Odoo Review: Best Open Source POS for Small Businesses

 - Delayed orders (take orders for different courses at once and send them to the kitchen printer at separate times)

-- Double-entry, immediate updates across all stores, programmable reorder points and automated purchase orders
+- Double-entry, immediate updates across all stores, and programmable reorder points

 - Dropshipping, multiple warehouses, and inventory reports